 Failures causing accidents: the importance of each type of protection

-This is a good illustration of the potential overlap between your car warranty and your car insurance, since the warranty should cover the brakes, but it wouldn’t cover the damage you have done to the other vehicle.
+This is a good illustration of the potential overlap between your car warranty and your car insurance, since the warranty may cover the brake failure but it wouldn’t usually cover the damage you have done to the other vehicle.
 That would rely on you going through your car insurance provider to claim for any damages.